 The foundations of the Methodist Ecumenical Office Rome were laid in the mid-20th century.
 Beginning in 1955 a minister from the Methodist Church in Great Britain was stationed at the Ponte Sant`Angelo Methodist Church, an English-speaking Methodist congregation in the heart of Rome, who also acted informally as a link with the ecumenical work of the Catholic Church’s Pontifical Council for Promoting Christian Unity.
 Over time the fruitful interactions with PCPCU led the World Methodist Council in cooperation with several partners to establish a formal and permanent office in Rome.

-The Methodist Ecumenical Office Rome was officially established under the World Methodist Council in 2016 as global Methodism’s ecumenical presence in Rome.
-A special service of dedication was held for the launch of the Methodist Ecumenical Office Rome in April 2016, followed by a Papal Audience.
+The Methodist Ecumenical Office Rome was officially established under the World Methodist Council in 2014 as worldwide Methodism’s ecumenical presence in Rome.
+A special service of dedication was held by international Methodist leaders for the Methodist Ecumenical Office Rome in April 2016, followed by a private audience with Pope Francis.